 Read my Garden Route South Africa itinerary.

 The highlight of a visit to Giraffe View Safari Camp is, of course, spotting their resident giraffes.
 The owners of the property lead most safaris themselves and know their animals well.
 Each evening safari ends with a snack and drinks atop the hill overlooking the camp.
-While you can see many of the same antelope during a South African safari at any of the bigger reserves, a small reserve allows visitors to meet and chat with the locals who lead the safaris.
+While you can see many of the same antelope during a South African safari vacation at any of the bigger reserves, a small reserve allows visitors to meet and chat with the locals who lead the safaris.

 Meerkat Safaris in Oudshoorn